-Las Vegas is the perfect place to bond, reconnect and make new memories with your friends.
-My city has got you covered: there’s something for every personality, budget or time of everyone on your trip.
+Las Vegas is the perfect place to bond, reconnect, and make new memories with your best friends.
+My city has got you covered: there’s something for every personality, budget, and itinerary.

-Here are fun, cute & unique things to do for your next girls trip to Vegas, along with my travel tips.
-Disclaimer: This list is not just for girls, it’s for anyone who’s open to a good time and trying new things!
+Here are fun things to do for your next girls trip to Vegas, along with tips I’ve learned first hand as a local.
+This list is not just for girls: it’s for anyone who’s open to a good time and trying new things!

 Swim & sunbathe by the hotel pool

-Walk down the Strip with a yard-long slushie
+Walk down the Strip and Fremont Street Experience with a yard-long slushie

 Have a tea party at Tea Lounge Waldorf Astoria